Breaking the Law: Critical reception

 PopMatters said the song "opens with one of the most famous riffs in metal history, wasting no time getting into listeners' heads.

 Rolling Stone ranked the song number four on their list of the 100 Greatest Heavy Metal Songs.

+AllMusic wrote: "Its dramatically dark explanation of one person's decision to commit crime [...] and Rob Halford's deep, passionate growl made "Breaking the Law" a favorite in the early Priest catalog."